University Administrative Policies

 4.1.
 Allowable Costs According to University Policy

 University policies regarding allowable costs are intended to ensure compliance with state and federal laws where applicable, and to ensure fiscal accountability.
-The University's policies regarding allowable costs are defined in the following sections of the University Business Policies and Procedures Manual:
+The University's policies regarding allowable costs are defined in the following sections of the University Administrative Policies and Procedures Manual:

 • Section 3000--Personnel policies address allowable costs for salaries and wages.